maxlluky/DhcpDotNet/README.md

  DHCP packet implemented with C#

 ## Examples
-See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using SharpPcap
+See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using DhcpDotNet

 ## NuGet
 Package Manager